JennyZhong2022/BookSnap/README.md

 # BookSnap

-Book Explorer is a web application that allows users to search for books using the Google Books API.
+BookSnap is a web application that allows users to search for books using the Google Books API.
 Users can search by title, author, category, or language, and navigate through the search results using a pagination system.

 ## Features